Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 26. Tteokguk (떡국)

-Tteokguk was initially reserved for the Lunar New Year to commemorate the passage of another year.
+Tteokguk was initially reserved for the Lunar New Year to mark the end of the year.
 However, it has since evolved into year-round comfort food.

-Korean culture considers this clear and meaty soup auspicious on Lunar New Year.
+Korean culture considers this clear, meaty soup auspicious on the Lunar New Year.
 This is because it heralds the coming of wealth and long life as the year progresses.

-The ingredients for this soup vary depending on the family.
+The ingredients for this soup vary by family.
 Still, standard components include shredded omelet, dried seaweed, scallions, julienned ginger, and, on occasion, dumplings.
 Tteokguk is a quick dish with simple flavors that everyone enjoys.

 27. Gyeran-ppang (계란빵)